LimTec-de/pasteAi/LEGAL.md

 - You can request deletion of your PasteAI account data
 - No account is required to use the application with local processing

+### GDPR Compliance (EU Users)
+For users in the European Union, we comply with the General Data Protection Regulation (GDPR):

+- **Legal Basis for Processing**: We process your data based on your consent and for the performance of our service contract with you.
+- **Data Subject Rights**: You have the right to:
+  - Access your personal data
+  - Rectify inaccurate personal data
+  - Erase your personal data ("right to be forgotten")
+  - Restrict processing of your data
+  - Data portability
+  - Object to processing
+  - Not be subject to automated decision-making
+- **Data Protection Officer**: For GDPR-related inquiries, contact our DPO at info@limtec.com
+- **Supervisory Authority**: You have the right to lodge a complaint with your local data protection authority

+### Data Retention Policy
+- API keys are stored only for as long as your account is active
+- Clipboard history is stored locally and can be cleared at any time
+- We do not retain processed text after the completion of the requested operation
+- Account information is retained until you request deletion

+### Cookie Policy
+PasteAI uses essential cookies and similar technologies to ensure the proper functioning of our application.
+We do not use cookies for tracking or advertising purposes.
+The cookies we use are:

+- **Session cookies**: To maintain your session state
+- **Preference cookies**: To remember your settings and preferences

+You can manage or delete cookies through your browser settings.
+Disabling essential cookies may affect the functionality of the application.

 ## Third-Party Services

 ### OpenAI API